marnelfr/back-to-symfony/README.md

 To get to that, we only need to add one of the main entity's read groups to those properties we want to preload.
-It's recommended to only preload embedded data when loading a single resource while we only the IRI of embedded relation when loading a collection.
+It's recommended to only preload embedded data when loading a single resource while we only load the IRI of embedded relation when loading a collection.
 We then need to have a specific group for each case:
 ````php
 #[ApiResource(